-Hemangioma is a type of benign vascular lesion that is formed from stem cells and disorganized blood vessels in the skin.
+Hemangioma is a type of benign vascular lesion that is formed from disorganized blood vessels in the skin.
 At Miami Dermatology and Laser Institute, board-certified dermatologist, Jill Waibel, MD, FAAD, treats hemangioma for men and women living all over the world.

 What is Hemangioma?

 Hemangioma are unique birthmarks that entail a cluster of blood vessels that cause a raised, red bump or lump to appear on the skin.
 Typically, hemangiomas develop within the first year of life and then resolve without treatment, but some hemangiomas can be positioned in a way that interferes with everyday activities such as breathing, or eyesight.
 They can appear in the first few weeks of life and can grow at a rate much faster than the rest of the body.
 If left untreated, some hemangioma can ulcerate, bleed, scar, or cause infection.

 Currently, the exact cause of a hemangioma is unknown and additional clinical trials need to be conducted.
 Family history may be a factor.
 They are most common in premature infants and females.
 Studies show that 60% of hemangiomas are found in the head and neck region and 80% of hemangiomas appear as single lesions.

 How is Hemangioma Treated?

 The decision to initiated treatment for a hemangioma is based on many factors that include size, location, functional compromise, psychological implications, and risks and benefits of therapeutic treatment options.
 Some of the treatment options are: